-Packing for a motorcycle adventure is one of the most exciting parts of preparing for your adventure because it means you’re actually going!
+Packing for a motorcycle adventure is one of the most exciting parts of preparing for your trip because it means you’re actually going!
 But, building a tower on the back of your bike can quickly wipe that smile away.
-Have a read of this guide first…
+Here’s what you do and don’t need for your bike trip.

 Number one is the fun bit.
 Make a list of everything you think you need for your motorcycle trip.
 Easy!